 Make sure to use pure 100% peppermint oil or a product that is specifically formulated to repel mice.

-Here are 2 popular options for you available from Amazon that have said to be effective in repelling mice.
+Here are 2 popular options for you available from Amazon that are said to be effective in repelling mice.
+Note: Always look for 100% pure peppermint oil.

 You can also purchase peppermint oil from your local health food stores.
 Just be sure to let the sales staff know you want to use it to repel mice.
 They can let you know if the peppermint oil they carry is suitable for that purpose.